Last updated on April 24th, 2019

 The Redmi Note 7 Pro comes with Corning Gorilla Glass 5 protection and claims to be splash resistant (which is pretty much every phone nowadays to be honest).
 And, the Galaxy M30 features the Asahi Dragontrail pro glass protection – which is pretty much equivalent to Corning Gorilla Glass protection.

-From what I found on the Internet (social media websites) and the official smartphone forums, the Galaxy M30 has no widespread issues.
+From what I found on the Internet (social media websites) and the official smartphone forums, the Galaxy M30 needs to be optimized for better software performance.

 Final Verdict: What do you think?